smetanadvorak/alpes_hand_interface/README.md

     time.sleep(2)
 ```

-(UNDER REVISION)
+### Proportional control

-Proportional control is a continuous version of setting a gesture.
-It makes the hand to perform a grasp up to a specific degree between 0 (no grasp) and 1 (maximal grasping force).
+Proportional control permits to reach a continuous variety of the hand's positions.
+More specifically, it makes the hand to perform a grasp up to a specific degree between 0 (maximal opening, no grasping) and 1 (maximal closing, maximal grasping).
 Available grasps are listed in __AlpesProsthesis.py__, class __GRASPS__ (see its comments for details).
-List can be extened.
+This list can be extened.
 To set up proportional control, run:
 ```python
 from Alpes.Prosthesis import AlpesProsthesis, GRASPS